Erickjonatthan/PaleBlueDot-DuneDivers/README.md

 # Pale Blue Dot: Visualization Challenge

 This repository showcases the code developed for the Pale Blue Dot: Visualization Challenge.
 Here, you will find the files used by me and my team during the challenge.

+**Before getting started, make sure to update the variables user and password in the dataLogin.ipynb file.**
 ## Running Locally

 Clone the project